 Isaac Dalke

 I am a PhD candidate in the UC-Berkeley Sociology Department.
-My dissertation research takes a multifaceted approach to understanding community-based violence prevention efforts across California.
+Broadly my work sits at the intersection of law, politics, and urban life.
+More concretely, I am interested in (a) how the penal state has evolved in response to broader legal and social change, and (b) the role of nonprofits in defining and responding to social problems in American cities.
+These two strands come together in my dissertation research, which takes a multifaceted approach to understanding the rise of community-based violence prevention efforts across California.
 What shapes where it happens, who does it, and what it consists of?
 And how do we know if it is working?
-Within these questions, I’m interested in how different actors and organizations approach violence prevention, and the practical opportunities and constraints involved in realizing those visions.
-This ranges from securing funding to developing community partnerships to implementing interventions and evaluating success.
+Within these questions, I’m interested in how different actors and organizations envision violence prevention, and the practical opportunities and constraints involved in realizing those visions through nonprofit contracting.
+This ranges from securing funding and developing community partnerships to implementation and evaluating success.

 My work is supported by a National Science Foundation Graduate Research Fellowship and an Institute of Governmental Studies Synar Fellowship.
 I am also affiliated with the Institute for the Study of Societal Issues at Berkeley.
 Prior to graduate school, I worked in prison condition advocacy, community development, and education research.
 I can be reached at isaacdalke@berkeley.edu

 Peer Reviewed Articles